Nosferican/Julia-Ecosystem-Analysis/README.md

 - How are these licensed?
 - What is the dependency structure for their latest release?

-The analysis looks at a snapshot in time by cloning METADATA.
+The analysis looks at a snapshot in time by parsing General.